Vascular Surgery Fellowship

-The fellow will spend his/her time between 3 institutions: Audie L. Murphy VAH, University Hospital and Saint Luke’s Baptist.
+The fellow will spend his/her time between various institutions: Audie L. Murphy VAH, University Hospital, Saint Luke’s Baptist and other local private facilities.

-In the mid portion of the second year, the fellow will complete a 3 month rotation with Dr. Toursarkissian at Saint Luke’s Baptist (SLB).
+In the mid portion of the second year, the fellow will complete a 3 month rotation with Dr. Toursarkissian at Saint Luke’s Baptist (SLB) and other local private facilities.
 This is an extremely busy “private practice” style rotation with a gifted teacher.
 It is a wonderful one-on-one experience.

 The fellow will finish the second year back at the VAH, but this time will be offered more autonomy with independent clinics and more decision making responsibilities.
 He/she will also complete and present the research topic in the area that they have chosen.